 Filing and Resolution of a Complaint of Discrimination

-A formal investigation of a claim of discrimination will only be undertaken by the Non-Discrimination Compliance Officer (NDCO) upon authorization of the complaining individual and receipt of a written complaint.
+A formal investigation of a claim of discrimination will be undertaken by the NDCO upon receipt of a written complaint.

 The following procedures shall be used for investigating complaint(s) of discrimination.